Arwilliams95/PortfolioSite_Test/README.md

 # PortfolioSite_Test
-Being new to github I'm going to create a reactive web design template for a portfolio site to see how this works.
+Being new to github I'm going to create a responsive web design template for a portfolio site to see how this works.

-Current Progress: Working on website structure.
+Current Progress: Working on website structure for desktop